magepages/mpdocs/docs/product-feed/index.md

 ```
 - In which: `{id}` is the Feed ID.
 If you do not fill Feed ID, all the feed will be generated.

-- Exmaple: Generate some feed that you want, running the command:
+- Example: Generate some feed that you want, running the command:

 ```
 php bin/magento mp-productfeed:generate 1 3 4